cbcurrier3/updateDynamicIP/README.md

 ### Prerequisites

-* I assume a standalone environment (Management Server and Gateway are running in the same appliance).
+* Standalone environment (Management Server and Gateway are running in the same appliance).

 * I assume you have an object representing the dynamic public IP address you received from your ISP.
 This object can be used in policy rule base, NAT rules, and so on.